tobyink/advent-of-code/README.md

 [Advent of Code 2022](https://adventofcode.com/2022/) provides 25 coding puzzles.
-I have decided to solve these in a variety of different languages including ones I use day-to-day (like Perl 5 and Javascript), ones I'm familiar with but get to use less often (like PHP, Python, C, and Java), and ones I'm still learning (like Rust and Raku).
+I have decided to solve these in a variety of different languages including ones I use day-to-day (like Perl 5 and Javascript), ones I'm familiar with but get to use less often (like PHP, Python, Ruby, C, and Java), and ones I'm still learning (like Rust and Raku).

 ## Goals